Bowled Over By Your Bowel: IBS Causes, Risk Factors & Treatments

 Eating small, regular meals throughout the day is kinder on your digestive system than skipping meals or having massive feeds.

 Water is the best liquid you can drink.
-Alcohol and beverages that contain caffeine stimulate your intestines and can make diarrhea worse - carbonated drinks just give you more gas!
+Alcohol and beverages that contain caffeine stimulate your intestines and can make diarrhea worse.
+Carbonated drinks just give you more gas!

-Exercise is a great mood lifter and can help reduce anxiety you may have about your condition.
+Exercise is a great mood lifter and can help reduce any anxiety you may have about your condition.